Thomas Magarey: Life

 Magarey was born in County Down, Ireland.
-He married Elizabeth Verco on 13 March 1848, first living at Noarlunga, then moving to Hindmarsh in 1849 where, with his brother James, he had bought the Hindmarsh flour-mill from John Ridley.
-In the 1850s he moved to Enfield, South Australia.
+He married Elizabeth Verco on 13 March 1848, first living at Noarlunga, then moving to Hindmarsh in 1849 where, with his brother James, he purchased the Hindmarsh flour-mill from John Ridley.
+In the 1850s he moved to Enfield.
 Elizabeth and Thomas had 10 children and many grandchildren.
 In 1880 he joined the Plymouth Brethren, leaving the Church of Christ.
-He was very public spirited "At quite an early stage of his life he had embarked on a project of acquiring blocks of land in the country, and renting them reasonable to struggling farmers, to whom he would give the right of purchase.
+He was very public spirited "At quite an early stage of his life he had embarked on a project of acquiring blocks of land in the country, and renting them to struggling farmers, to whom he would give the right of purchase.
 Over the years he had the satisfaction of seeing a number of poor men become comparatively well-off landowners through their application and industry".
-In 1876 TM also contributed "100 guineas(guinea= £1/1)" to help found the Adelaide Children's Hospital.
-In 1890 TM gave a Fire Engine to the Hindmarsh Volunteer Fire Brigade (Presented on 9 November 1890).
-He died at his farm at Enfield on 31 August 1902.
+In 1876 he contributed 100 guineas (£105) to help found the Adelaide Children's Hospital.
+In 1890 Magarey donated a fire engine to the Hindmarsh Volunteer Fire Brigade (presented on 9 November 1890).
+He died at his farm in Enfield on 31 August 1902.